 Daily programme

-Departure from Oslo on Sunday 15 February at 14.00 with Emirates to Dubai.
+14h00: Departure from Oslo on Sunday 15 February with Emirates to Dubai.
 It takes about seven hours.
-Then there are four hours in Dubai in the middle of the night 🥺, so there is plenty of time to find the exit for the next flight.
-From Dubai to Cape Town it takes just under ten hours to arrive at 11.40 where Pernille is meeting the group.
+Then there are four hours in Dubai in the middle of the night 🥺, so there is plenty of time to find the exit for the connecting flight.
+From Dubai to Cape Town it takes just under ten hours which means arrival at 11.40.
+Pernille is meeting the group at the airport.
 If you have your own travel arrangements the above will not apply.

 Sør-Afrika